oresat/oresat-linux/docs/index.rst

 Welcome to OreSat Linux's documentation!
 ========================================

-Documenation for the Linux boards at the system level.
+Documenation for the OreSat Linux boards at the system level.

 .. warning::
     This is still a work in progress.

+.. note:: This is **not** the documentation for any of the M0 or M4 boards running ChibiOS or the ground station software, see `OreSat Firmware`_ or `UniClOGS Software`_ respectively.

 What is OreSat?
 ---------------